zydou/arti/crates/tor-relay-selection/README.md

 A `RelaySelector` is a collection of a usage, an exclusion, and any number of restrictions.

-In a `RelaySelector`, usages and restrictions can be strict or non-strict.
+In a `RelaySelector`, usages and restrictions can be strict or flexible.
-If we fail to pick a relay, and there are any non-strict usages/restrictions, then we remove those usages/restrictions to produce a _relaxed_ selector and we try again.
+If we fail to pick a relay, and there are any flexible usages/restrictions, then we remove those usages/restrictions to produce a _relaxed_ selector and we try again.